Breast augmentation: Breast implant toxicity

-Digestive tract contamination and systemic toxicity due to the leakage of breast implant filler to the breast milk are the principal infant-health concerns with breast implants.
+Digestive tract contamination and systemic toxicity due to the leakage of breast implant filler to the breast milk are the principal infant health concerns with breast implants.
 Breast implant fillers are biologically inert: silicone filler is indigestible and saline filler is mostly salt and water.
 Each of these substances should be chemically inert and present in the environment.
 Moreover, "proponent" physicians have stated that there "should be no absolute contraindication to breast-feeding by women with silicone breast implants."
 In the early 1990s, at the beginning of the silicone gel breast implant illness panic, small-scale, non-randomized studies indicated possible breast-feeding complications from silicone implants; no one study was able to demonstrate disease causality due to implants.

 Impediments to breastfeeding

 A person with breast implants is usually able to breastfeed an infant; yet implants can cause functional breastfeeding difficulties, especially with mammoplasty procedures that involve cutting around the areola, and implant placement directly beneath the breast, which tend to cause greater breast-feeding difficulties.
-Patients are advised to select a procedure which causes the least damage to the lactiferous ducts and the nerves of the nipple-areola complex (NAC).
+Patients are advised to select a procedure that causes the least damage to the lactiferous ducts and the nerves of the nipple-areola complex (NAC).

-Functional breastfeeding difficulties arise if the surgeon cuts the milk ducts or the major nerves innervating the breast, or if the milk glands are otherwise damaged.
+Functional breastfeeding difficulties arise if the surgeon cuts the milk ducts, the major nerves innervating the breast, or if the milk glands are otherwise damaged.
 Some surgical approaches, including IMF (inframammary fold), TABA (trans-axillary breast augmentation), and TUBA (trans-umbilical breast augmentation), avoid the tissue of the nipple-areola complex; if the person is concerned about possible breast-feeding difficulties, the periareolar incisions can sometimes be made so as to reduce damage to the milk ducts and to the nerves of the NAC.
-The milk glands are affected most by subglandular implants (under the gland), and by large-sized breast implants, which pinch the lactiferous ducts and impede milk flow.
+The milk glands are affected most by subglandular implants (under the gland) and large-sized breast implants, which pinch the lactiferous ducts and impede milk flow.
 Small-sized breast implants, and submuscular implantation, cause fewer breast function problems; however, some women have managed to successfully breastfeed after undergoing periareolar incisions and subglandular emplacement.